Jambalaja/MM2_notification_logger/README.md

 TIME_STAMP, SENDER_NAME, NOTIFICATION_NAME, PAYLOAD

 The payload is parsed as a JSON string.
-The logger creates a new log file every 5 minutes to keep log read and write times short.
+The logger creates a new log file every 5 minutes to keep read and write times short.

 ## Installation